Rian-Sanjaya/DS_A_In_Javascript/InterviewQuestions/InterViewQuestions.md

 factorial(a)
 console.log(a) // result: ['qu', 'bar']

-// object pass to function as reference, so when arr.push it also change the object outside function
+// object pass to function as reference, so when arr.push it also change the object outside the function
 // arr = ['foo', 'buz'] is a local variable to function pointed to another object

 ** What will be the output